JhonCODEOWO/NestPlayer/README.md

 * Some bugs are solved
 * The estadistics now aren't affected by update of your files.
 * UI Stils updating so be patient please
-* Settings and personalization are comming in nex updates
+* Settings and personalization are comming in next updates